Decarboxylation 101: Everything You Need to Know to Get Baking

 Decarboxylation turns raw cannabinoids into the psychoactive cannabinoids.
 It slightly alters their chemistry, which means that they also provide different medicinal benefits.
 This is a chemical reaction that removes a carboxyl group from the pre-curser compounds and releases carbon dioxide.

-How Do I Activate THC?
+How Do You Decarboxylate Weed to Activate THC?

 Like baking a cake, decarboxylation requires heat and time.
 This can be achieved in a few different ways, and the early stages of drying and curing cannabis actually do begin the process.
 Small amounts of THCa will transform into THC during the drying and curing process.

 However, to complete decarboxylation, more intense heats are required.
 When you smoke cannabis, you are actually completing this process and allowing the compounds to drop that carboxyl group and become activated.
 This process also allows you to effectively and easily absorb the cannabinoids through your lungs and then achieve medicinal benefit as these activated cannabinoids bind to CB1 and CB2 receptors.

 Cooking cannabis requires a bit more attention.
 By heating cannabis up to too high a temperature, you may burn off the terpenes and produce a less desirable smell and flavour.
 If you have purchased a cannabis oil, it will already be decarboxylated.
 If you want to cook with that oil, here’s where care must be taken.